About

-All content on the vegan-intelligence Website is original and protected.
-This includes all pictures and photos used.
-The author(s) refrain from using any form of Artificial Intelligence (AI) to create written content.
+All content on the vegan-intelligence website is original and protected, including all images and photographs used.
+No large language models are used to create written content.

 Sonja